Jackenmen/rlapi/README.md

 ## License

-Distributed under the MIT license.
+Distributed under the Apache License 2.0.
 See ``LICENSE`` for more information.

 This project bundles [lxml-stubs](https://github.com/JelleZijlstra/lxml-stubs) which are distributed on Apache License 2.0